Endometriosis Excision Specialist in Palo Alto, California

 What Is Endometriosis?

-Endometriosis is a common systemic disease that can cause severe and irreversible organ failure.
+Endometriosis is a chronic estrogen dependent disease that can cause incapacitating pain, organ failure, infertility, and other severe medical consequences if not adequately treated.
 It was described in medical literature more than 300 years ago and was even alluded to in ancient medical texts from nearly 4,000 years ago.
-And, far from being a rare disorder, it’s estimated that as many as 200,000,000 women and pubescent girls from around the world have endometriosis.
+And, far from being a rare disease, it’s estimated that as many as 200 million women and pubescent girls from around the world have endometriosis.

 For centuries the symptoms of endometriosis have been dismissed as a supposedly normal part of womanhood, nothing more than painful periods or cramps.
 However, endometriosis is a serious disease which can lead to serious medical consequences if inadequately treated.
 In fact, endometriosis actually shares many features with non-fatal cancers, such as the ability to metastasize throughout the entire body, potentially causing irreparable damage and disability.
 Recently, one study even cited endometriosis as one of the top ten most painful medical conditions.
 While it’s true that extreme, incapacitating pain with menstruation is one of the most common symptoms of endometriosis, it can also cause chronic and disabling pain in essentially any region of the body and at any time during the month.
 Subfertility/infertility, excruciating pain during sexual intercourse, silent kidney loss, searing lower back, hip and leg pain, and severe bowel and bladder dysfunction are among other symptoms experienced by women with endometriosis.